Orthogonal Nonnegative Matrix Factorization with Sparsity Constraints: Results and Discussion

 \subsection{Synthetic data}

-The results for synthetic matrices are reported in tables \ref{table:a} a-d.
-In Table \ref{table:a}-a, the underlying dataset is relatively low dimensional.
-Our proposed method demonstrates the fastest performance time, as well as the highest levels of orthogonality and sparsity when compared to other methods.
-The HALS method exhibits a lower reconstruction error, but at the cost of compromised orthogonality and sparsity.
-Our method not only guarantees orthogonality and sparsity, but also yields a smaller reconstruction error in comparison to the original NMF method which does not have a guarantee of orthogonality or sparsity.
-This pattern is also observed in Tables \ref{table:b}-b and \ref{table:c}-c, where the dimensions of the datasets have increased significantly.
-In these cases, our method achieves the lowest reconstruction error among all methods.
-The ONMF-EM also yields orthogonality and high sparsity, however, it results in a higher reconstruction error.
-Finally, in Table \ref{table:d}-d, the dataset is significantly large, and our method is demonstrated to scale well, as the performance time remains efficient in comparison to ONMF-ding, PNMF, and NHL.
-Our method achieves the best reconstruction error with full orthogonality, the highest sparsity, and the fastest run-time.
+The results for synthetic matrices are shown in Table \ref{table:results_syn}.
+The best values in each column are bolded.
+For the dataset one, the underlying data is relatively low dimensional.
+Our proposed method demonstrates the fastest performance time (0.04s vs. average 9.11s), as well as the highest levels of orthogonality and sparsity when compared to other methods.
+The HALS method exhibits a lower reconstruction error, but at the cost of compromised orthogonality and sparsity (13\% and 24\% respectively).
+Our method not only guarantees orthogonality, but also yields a smaller reconstruction error in comparison to the original NMF method ($\approx$7\%) which does not have a guarantee of orthogonality.
+This pattern is also observed in datasets two and three, where the dimensions of the datasets have increased significantly.
+In these cases, our method achieves the lowest reconstruction error among all methods (average 0.03 vs. average 3.78).
+The ONMF-EM also yields orthogonality and high sparsity, however, it results in a higher reconstruction error (average 9.31).
+Finally, in the dataset four, data dimensions are significantly large, and our method is demonstrated to scale well ($\approx$1s), as the performance time remains efficient in comparison to ONMF-ding, PNMF, and NHL.
+Our method achieves the best reconstruction error (0.03 vs. average 4.73) with full orthogonality, the highest sparsity, and the fastest run-time.